-The amino acid residues are represented by the threeletter code given above.
-One glycine was introduced between each 7-residue motif to inhibit secondary structure 50 formation.
-Glycine was selected for this purpose because it allows the greatest variability in combination of dihedral angles (see Ramachandran, G.N. and Saisekharan, V. (1968), Adv.
-Prot.
-Chem., 23:283, which is incorporated by reference herein in its entirety) and has a low helix propen- 55 sity (0.677) and low sheet propensity (0.766).
+The amino acid residues are represented by the three-letter code given above.
+One glycine was introduced between each 7-residue motif to inhibit secondary structure formation.
+Glycine was selected for this purpose because it allows the greatest variability in combination of dihedral angles (see Ramachandran, G. N. and Saisekharan, V. (1968), Adv.
+Protein Chemistry, 23:283, which is incorporated by reference herein in its entirety) and has a low helix propensity (0.677) and low sheet propensity (0.766).
 Alternatively, proline could be substituted for glycine between motifs on the basis of calculated structure propensities.
-Additionally, a single tyrosine was included at the N-terminus of each peptide for concentration determination by UV absorption at 60 280 mm.
-SEQ ID NO:2 has a balance of charge of 20/32 (0.625) at pH 7; SEQ ID NO:1 has a balance of charge of 16/32 (0.5) at pH 7; SEQ ID NO:4 has a balance of charge of 30/48 (0.625) at pH 7; and SEQ ID NO:3 has a balance of charge of 24/48 (0.5) at pH 7.
-In all cases, the balance of 65 charge is greater than or equal to approximately one-half of the total length of the first layer polypeptide at pH 7.
+Additionally, a single tyrosine was included at the N-terminus of each peptide for concentration determination by UV absorption at 280 nm.

-The polypeptides were named SN1 (SEQ ID NO: 2), SP2 (SEQ ID NO: 1), LN3 (SEQ ID NO: 4), and LP4 (SEQ ID NO: 3), respectively, meaning short negative, short positive, long negative, and long positive.
-These sequences are quite different from polylysine (commonly used in the art as a polycation) and polyglutamate (commonly used in the art as a polyanion) which, though available commercially and inexpensive, have a high α-helix propensity under conditions of mild pH and, crucially, are immunoreactive.
+The polypeptides were named SN1 (SEQ ID NO: 2), SP2 55 (SEQ ID NO: 1), LN3 (SEQ ID NO: 4), and LP4 (SEQ ID NO: 3), respectively, meaning short negative, short positive, long negative, and long positive.
+These sequences are quite different from polylysine (commonly used in the art as a polycation) and polyglutamate (commonly used in the art as a polyanion) which, though available commercially and inexpensive, have a high α -helix propensity under conditions of mild pH and, crucially, are immunoreactive.
 The calculated charge per unit length on the designed peptides at neutral pH is 0.5 electrostatic units for SP and LP and 0.6 electrostatic units for SN and LN.
 The positive peptides are somewhat more hydrophobic than the negative ones, owing to the presence of valine and the long hydrocarbon side chain of arginine.
 (As mentioned above, hydrophobic interactions between polypeptide layers could stabilize films to some extent.)
 The lengths are consistent with published studies showing that polyions must have greater than 20 charged groups (i.e. aspartic acid and glutamic acid; lysine, arginine, and histidine) to be suitable for ELBL (see Kabanov, V. and Zezin, A. (1984) Pure Appl.
 Chem.
 56:343 and Kabanov, V. (1994) Polym.
 Sci.
 36:143, both of which are incorporated by reference herein in their entireties).